Wolfpack Digital made it to the Finals at the Irish Digital Media Awards 2025

 Our version for Rails (and its dependencies) was 6.0.4.8.
 Because of security vulnerabilities and small changes, this has been updated a few times since the start of the project.
 Still, like with the Ruby version, the updates were incremental and very small.
 Fortunately, the Rails version upgrade does not produce so many incompatibilities, and most of the changes were syntax, config, or implementation changes rather than gem updates.

-Fortunately for us, the Ruby on Rails site has a great guide on how to upgrade the Rails current versions.
+Fortunately for us, the Ruby on Rails site has a great guide on how to upgrade to the current Rails version.
 We won’t cover what’s already there, but some smaller things aren’t as smooth as expected. ⚠️

 From the Rails upgrade, we only had five main takeaways/updates to take care of.
 Of course, there were some smaller changes, like some other gem upgrades, but they are easy to catch and handle.